jordalgo/wordpress-docker/README.md

 If you update the package.json or composer.json file you have to rebuild the images `docker-compose build`.

+Copy the files from the composer container.
+This is so we don't have to re-install the composer packages every `up` and they can also be rsynced up to the server for deployment.
+- `docker cp wp-docker-composer:/var/www/html/wp-content/plugins ./wp-content/`
+- `docker cp wp-docker-composer:/var/www/html/wordpress .`

+**Note**: You don't have to re-run above if you already have the wordpress and plugins folders in the local directory and you haven't changed the composer.json file.

 ## Building and Deploying

 To prepare for deploying:
 `docker run -i -t -v $(pwd)/.:/deploy -w="/deploy" wordpress_npm npm run build`

-**Note** wordpress_npm will be a different name depending on the root name of your folder e.g. 'mysite_npm'.
+**Note** wordpress_npm will be a different name depending on the root name of your folder e.g. 'my-wordpress-site_npm'.

 This runs the build command in package.json within a temporary container built from the wordpress_npm image.